 Also, we did have a third person to share the cost for 5 weeks in Central America and 3 weeks in Brazil which did save us some money.

 Selling the car:

 If you don’t intend on driving back to the US or shipping the car back there is a possibility of selling it in either Paraguay or Brazil.
 Paraguay is basically a big flea market and you may be able to sell the car for close to what you bought it for in the US.
 In Brazil your car will be worth 2-3 times what it is America so even if you sell it for scrap you may still be able to cover your costs.
 You can also try to sell it on Brazil's www.Mercadolibre.com.
 You will need the help of a local to do this (you need a Brazilian id card to set up an account).
 Again you can probably sell it as is without Brazilian plates etc for close to what you paid for it.
 You can nationalize foreign cars in Brazil but is costs a lot of money in taxes and legal fees.
-We managed to sell our car in Brazil for what we paid for it.

 For more photos from the trip check out my website at www.haydencarlyonphotography.com